lwmqn/qnode/README.md

 ********************************************
 <a name="API_writeResrc"></a>
 ### .writeResrc(oid, iid, rid, value[, callback])
-Write the value to the allocated Resource.
+Write the value to an allocated Resource.

 **Arguments:**